 For older files, I scanned them and keep copies on both an external hard drive and my Dropbox.
 Dropbox is a free cloud storage service that I use every day to keep files I need regularly on multiple computers and for backups of my cell phone pictures.
 It is important to make sure electronic copies are safe from hackers and hard drive crashes.

-So, what do you use for record keeping?
-What are you plans and strategies?
+So, what do you use for record-keeping?
+What are your plans and strategies?
 Please share in the comments.

 Originally published May 17, 2010.
 Updated on January 25, 2022.
 Image by fuzzcat / flickr.